onecommons/unfurl/_sources/expressions.rst.txt

   The get_input function is used to retrieve the values of properties declared within the inputs section of a TOSCA Service Template.
   See :tosca_spec:`TOSCA Property Functions <_Toc50125513>`

+  If a default argument is not supplied and the input is missing, a validation error is raised.

 get_nodes_of_type
 ^^^^^^^^^^^^^^^^^